-It's easy for us humans to fish things out jars with narrow openings.
+It's easy for us humans to fish food out of jars with narrow openings.
 We have things like utensils and opposable thumbs and if all else fails, the ability to turn the jar over.
 Then, presto!
 We have that last stubborn pickle.

-Given the fact that the Hawaiian crow is extinct in the wild, it would be reasonable to think that the birds' tool use might be limited to a certain group of birds that live in their sanctuaries, but that's not the case.
+Since Hawaiian crows are extinct in the wild (although that may slowly be changing), it would be reasonable to think the birds' tool use might be limited to a certain group of birds that live in their sanctuaries, but that's not the case.
 Not only did 93 percent of the birds observed use sticks as tools across the preserves, but researchers noted juvenile crows exhibiting tool-using behavior as well, and they did so without any social training from older crows.

 Customizing tools all on their own

 As the video above points out, Hawaiian crows aren't the only corvids that turn to tool-based solutions.
 Another tropical crow, the New Caledonian crow (Corvus moneduloides), has long impressed researchers with its excellent use of tools.
 Not only can it select a good pre-existing twig to use as a tool, but it has been observed manufacturing tools by breaking twigs off bushes and trimming them into the right shape.
 It's the only non-human animal known to make hooked tools in the wild.

 Here's a video, courtesy of a New Caledonian crow wearing a tail-mounted camera:

 New Caledonian crows make a variety tools this way, and can develop new tools surprisingly quickly when the need arises.
 In a 2018 study, researchers found the crows can retrieve food 10 times more quickly with one of their hooked tools than with a simple twig — highlighting a "powerful driver for technological advancement."

 "When I see these crows making hooked tools, I have a glimpse of the very foundations of a technology that is evolving," lead author Christian Rutz, a biology professor at the University of St. Andrews, tells the BBC.